-The following tables summarize the credit exposure of the Bank by business sector and by geographic region.
-The on-balance sheet exposure amounts disclosed are net of specific allowances and the off-balance sheet exposure amounts disclosed are gross of collateral held.
+The following table summarizes the credit exposure of the Bank by geographic region.
+The exposures amounts disclosed below do not include accrued interest and are gross of allowances for credit losses and gross of collateral held.
+The comparatives have been revised to conform to current year presentation.